Tips & Guides — 26 Dec 2019

 from A to Z

-So, we prepared for you a list of basic terms in alphabetical order to minimize your confusion and help you speak performance marketing confident.
+So, we prepared for you a list of basic terms in alphabetical order to minimize your confusion and help you speak partner marketing confident.
 Notice, this is a living article and will be updated frequently.

 A/B Testing – is a method of comparing version A and version B of a web page, email, or other marketing assets by users’ reactions to determine which one performs better.
 The results usually based on such metrics as conversions or time on page.